Unit of length: Non-SI

-In the centimetre–gram–second system of units, the basic unit of length is the centimetre, or 1/100 of a metre.
+In the centimeter–gram–second system of units, the basic unit of length is the centimeter, or 1/100 of a meter.

-Other non-SI units are derived from decimal multiples of the metre.
+Other non-SI units are derived from decimal multiples of the meter.

-Imperial/US
+Imperial/U.S.

 The basic unit of length in the imperial and U.S. customary systems is the yard, defined as exactly 0.9144 m by international treaty in 1959.

 Common imperial units and U.S. customary units of length include: